Let's elevate the profession of writing so we can earn what we deserve.

 Social media devolves into posturing and pretending.

-Networking is about schmoozing and glad-handing.
+Selling feels like schmoozing and glad-handing.

 • Privacy.
 Freelance Success is not a social media site.
 What happens on FLX is not our business—and vice versa.